rvsrvs/jasdev.github.io/_posts/2018-6-23-slowing-down-the-web.md

 ![](/public/images/screen_time.jpg)

 It packs usage reports, device pickup counts, enhanced Do Not Disturb controls, and granular notification settings.
-Yet, as I read the press release, I couldn’t shake the feeling that the feature is an OS-level Band-Aid over the networks called out: Instagram, Facebook, Twitter, et al.
+However, as I read the press release, I couldn’t shake the feeling that the feature is an OS-level Band-Aid over the networks called out: Instagram, Facebook, Twitter, et al.

 ![](/public/images/app_usage.jpg)